titanic expedition 2024 logo rev

 Our expeditions are deeply researched, planned, and executed to ensure the greatest of care and concern for the safety of our crew, respect for Titanic and the wreck site, and environment.
 It takes between 2 and 2.5 hours to reach the bottom of the ocean where the Titanic wreck site lies, about 2.5 miles below the surface.
 The exact length of the expedition depends on the objectives of the mission, the weather conditions, and other factors.
 The primary objective is the safety of all involved in the expedition.

-We plan to release updates on Titanic Expedition 2024 on a regular basis.
+We are continuing to release updates on TITANIC Expedition 2024 on a regular basis.
 We know there is an intense curiosity and interest in this mission worldwide, and we want to fulfill our objective of educating the public about Titanic.
-The best place to make sure you are among the first to know is by following us on Facebook, Instagram, X, TikTok, and by becoming a Member here.
+The best place to track the Expedition information that was shared is by following us on Facebook, Instagram, X, and TikTok.

 The U.S. District Court for the Eastern District of Virginia recognized RMS Titanic, Inc. as the exclusive salvor-in-possession of Titanic in 1994.
 RMS Titanic, Inc. is the only entity able to legally recover artifacts and we take the designation very seriously.
 As salvor-in-possession, RMS Titanic Inc.’s activities with respect to Titanic must account for the public interest.